chkuendig/amphiro_oras_bluetooth_shower_hub/README.md

 ## Running this application

-Run the following command (assumes GIT cloned to /home/pi/ ):
+Run the following command:
+_(Ready made shell script assumes this GIT cloned to /home/pi/)_
 ```
 ./read_Ampiro_shower.sh
 ```
-Application will start searching for the shower head and when water is turned on this application will connect into the shower head and start streaming data from it.
+- Application will start searching for the shower head.
+- When water is turned on this application will connect into the shower head and start streaming data from it.
-When  water is turned off, shower  turns off the bluetooth and application disconnects.
+- When  water is turned off, shower  turns off the bluetooth and application disconnects.
 Application switches back to searching for the shower head to turn on again.

 ## Running this application automatically
 You should make sure this application is always running by placing it into cron.